dmxt/weather-express-api/readme.md

 ## Conclusion
 If you have any question, shoot me a message on issues and I'll my best to get back to you as soon as possible. :-)

+### Credits
+OpenGPT helped tremendously for me to get started by asking how to start a weather app, and it gave me useful information including a link to an API.